 The last few years

-Last year I was diagnosed with chronic fatigue, after fighting a horrible parasite on holiday.
+5 years ago I was diagnosed with chronic fatigue / burnout, after fighting a horrible parasite on holiday.
 My whole world came crashing down.
 I couldn’t work, I couldn’t train, I could barely get out of bed.
-The most frustrating part was I finally felt I was excelling at something to then be knocked down again.
 AGAIN I was told by doctors I could not work or exercise and I must do nothing.
 Well, I stuck two fingers up at them and continued to work as much as I could, even though It was probably making me worse.

 You know what though, having this horrible part of my life has made me understand how critically important it is to listen to our bodies.
 I don’t believe in overtraining, or dieting, I believe that exercise should be something that’s enjoyed, something that de stresses and builds self-love.
 Since then, I have left the gym in Chelsea and now have my own freelance clients, as well as being a blogger.